pytomtoto/docs/content/rancher/v2.x/en/installation/ssl-config/_index.md

 docker run -d -p 80:80 -p 443:443 rancher/rancher:v2.0.0 --acme-domain rancher.mydomain.com
 ```

->**Note:** Let's Encrypt provides rate limits for requesting new certificates, keep this in mind when creating and destroying the container multiple times.
-Read more on this in the [Let's Encrypt documentation on rate limits](https://letsencrypt.org/docs/rate-limits/).
+>**Note:** Let's Encrypt provides rate limits for requesting new certificates, keep this in mind when creating and destroying the container multiple times. 了解更多 on this in the [Let's Encrypt documentation on rate limits](https://letsencrypt.org/docs/rate-limits/).

 ## Options When Using an External Load Balancer or Proxy